 GM of Canada also has a Mobility Program.
 Call 1-800-GM-DRIVE (463-7483) for details.
-When calling from outside Canada, please dial 1-905-644-3063.
 All TTY users call 1-800-263-3830.

-Chevrolet Roadside Assistance Program
+Roadside Assistance Program

 To enhance Chevrolet's strong commitment to customer satisfaction, Chevrolet is excited to announce the establishment of the Chevrolet Roadside Assistance Center.
-As the owner of a 2002 Chevrolet, membership in Roadside Assistance is free.
+As the owner of a 2003 Chevrolet, membership in Roadside Assistance is free.